Model Characterization and Dark Matter in the Secluded $U(1)^\prime$ Model: Results

-{We can summarize the discussion about the LSP neutralino composition and its testable implications in the dark matter experiments with plots given in Fig.\ref{fig:DarkMatter1}.
-In the left panel, we visualize the branching fraction of each neutralino by using different colors with the mass of the LSP neutralino.
-The numbers in the plot represent $x$ in $|Z_{1x}|^{2}$, which is defined in Eq.(\ref{eqn:neu_comp}).
-The points represented in this plane are selected such that they are allowed by all the constraints including the Planck bound on the LSP neutralino relic density.
-As is seen from the blue numbers (5), the light LSP masses ($\lesssim 350$ GeV) can be realized when the LSP neutralino is formed mostly by $\tilde{S}$ ($\gtrsim 80\%$). $\tilde{S}$ still plays a crucial role for relatively {large} mass scales, since its mixing in the LSP composition is realized at about $40\%$ and more for $m_{\tilde{\chi}_{1}^{0}} \gtrsim 400$ GeV.
-Most of these solutions also reveal that the rest of the LSP neutralino is formed by the other singlets i.e. $\tilde{S}_{1}$, $\tilde{S}_{2}$ and $\tilde{S}_{3}$.
+{We can summarize the discussion about the LSP neutralino composition and its testable implications in the dark matter experiments with plots given in Fig.\ref{fig:DarkMatter1}. {In the left panel, we visualize the branching fraction of each neutralino by using different colors and shapes with the mass of the LSP neutralino.
+The color and shape convention is given in the legend.} The points represented in this plane are selected such that they are allowed by all the constraints including the Planck bound on the LSP neutralino relic density.
+As is seen from the blue {pentagons}, the light LSP masses ($\lesssim 350$ GeV) can be realized when the LSP neutralino is formed mostly by $\tilde{S}$ ($\gtrsim 80\%$). $\tilde{S}$ still plays a crucial role for relatively {large} mass scales, since its mixing in the LSP composition is realized at about $40\%$ and more for $m_{\tilde{\chi}_{1}^{0}} \gtrsim 400$ GeV.
+Most of these solutions also reveal that the rest of the LSP neutralino is formed by the other MSSM singlets i.e. $\tilde{S}_{1}$, $\tilde{S}_{2}$ and $\tilde{S}_{3}$.
 In this context, the dark matter is realized to be almost a MSSM singlet, while it can interact with the MSSM particles through the Higgs portal.
-As discussed before, the fraction for $\tilde{B}^{\prime}$ is realized as large as only about $10\%$ and less (black 6 in the left panel of Fig. \ref{fig:DarkMatter1}).}
+As discussed before, the fraction for $\tilde{B}^{\prime}$ is realized as large as only about $10\%$ and less (black {crosses} in the left panel of Fig. \ref{fig:DarkMatter1}).}

 {The MSSM neutralinos become effective in the LSP composition when $m_{\tilde{\chi}_{1}^{0}}\gtrsim 600$ GeV, which can be measured as about $50\%$ Bino fraction (red 1), and about $25\%$ for each MSSM Higgsino (turquois 3 and orange 4).
 This mass scale bounding the Bino-Higgsino mixture is a direct result of the gluino mass bound and the Planck bound on the relic density of LSP neutralino.
 Since we employ universal gaugino masses at the GUT scale, the gluino mass bound excludes the region where $M_{1/2} \lesssim 600$ GeV.
 In addition, when the Higgsinos form the LSP neutralino, the relic density constraint is satisfied when $m_{\tilde{\chi}_{1}^{0}}\gtrsim 700$ GeV (see, for instance, \cite{Raza:2018jnh,Baer:2012by,Delgado:2020url}).
 The Higgsino fraction is also constrained by the results from the direct detection experiments, since it yields large cross-sections for the dark matter scattering at nuclei. }